How to make dal makhani, the most luxurious and creamy dal of all

 If you’ve never had dal makhani, first, I’m so sorry, and second, let me define it for you: It’s made from whole black urad beans, a.k.a. black gram or black matpe beans.
 They’re sometimes mistakenly called black lentils, but they’re not lentils at all and are instead more closely related to mung beans.
 They’re soaked overnight, cooked until tender, then combined with a powerful sauce made of onion, tomato, spices and ghee, with cream or sometimes yogurt stirred in before serving.

-I was so excited to see a recipe for this dal in Sharma’s book, for two main reasons: It’s my favorite dal, and I knew Sharma would have plenty of answers to my questions about exactly why it works the way it does.
+I was excited to see a recipe for this dal in Sharma’s book, for two main reasons: It’s my favorite dal, and I knew Sharma would have plenty of answers to my questions about exactly why it works the way it does.

 “The Flavor Equation,” after all, is dedicated to Sharma’s exploration of how the science of cooking affects flavor.
 “I think I finally found my niche in food writing,” he tells me in an interview.
 “It’s the marriage of what I was trained to do with what I had not set out to do.
 It’s science married to cooking.”

 Why black urad beans?
 Because they, much more than other beans, release a “mucilage” that contributes to the silky texture of the dal.
-For that reason, you can’t make true dal makhana with any other bean.
-It sometimes includes a smaller amount of red kidney beans (a.k.a. rajma), but they’re optional – and in fact can sometimes cause trouble with the recipe because even after soaking and using a pinch of baking soda to speed the cooking along, they can stay stubbornly firm while the urad softens.
+For that reason, you can’t make true dal makhani with any other bean.
+It sometimes includes a smaller amount of red kidney beans (a.k.a. rajma), but they’re optional — and, in fact, can sometimes cause trouble with the recipe, because even after soaking and using a pinch of baking soda to speed the cooking along, they can stay stubbornly firm while the urad softens.

 Can you make it vegan?
 Sure, use olive oil instead of ghee, and nondairy yogurt or nondairy creamer instead of the cream at the end.

-In his book, Sharma also includes an optional smoking step: You nestle a hollowed-out onion or small stainless steel bowl in the cooked dal, (carefully!) add a burning piece of charcoal, cover the pot to trap the smoke for a few minutes, and (carefully!) remove the bowl and charcoal.
+In his book, Sharma also includes an optional smoking step: You nestle a hollowed-out onion or small stainless-steel bowl in the cooked dal, (carefully!) add a burning piece of charcoal, cover the pot to trap the smoke for a few minutes and (carefully!) remove the bowl and charcoal.
 I haven’t tried this yet, mostly because even after typing both of those “carefully!”s, I get nervous reading them.
 But also because, truth be told, the dal is so flavorful already.

-Making the recipe, reading Sharma’s prose, and asking him questions proves that he succeeds at one of his biggest goals, as he told me: “to write a cookbook that makes science come alive.”
+Making the recipe, reading Sharma’s prose and asking him questions prove that he succeeds at one of his biggest goals, as he told me: “To write a cookbook that makes science come alive.”

 Scale and get a printer-friendly version of the recipe here.